HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Resource Conservationist

-Mark has a bachelor’s degree in Agronomy from Purdue University and over 30 years experience in addressing natural resources concerns and conservation planning.
+Mark has a bachelor’s degree in Agronomy from Purdue University and over 30 years of experience in addressing natural resources concerns and conservation planning.
 He is a Certified Professional in Erosion and Sediment Control.

-Contact Mark regarding:
+Contact Mark Regarding:

 • Soil erosion concerns